unikraft-upb/USoC23-registration/01-build-system/README.md

                 `-- values.c
 ```

-You are asked to create a `Makefile` that will be used to build everything into an executable file.
+Your task is to create a `Makefile` that will be used to build everything into an executable file.
 After everything is done, if you run the executable you will find a flag:

 ```console